SPSS Output Introduction

 SPSS users tend to waste a lot of time and effort on manually adjusting output items.
 The easiest way for doing so -like discussed- is using the pivot table editor and chart editor windows.
 We also suggested to use these only if everything else fails.
 So which are better -and especially faster- alternatives?

-- Try to style tables with table templates.
+- Try to style tables with tablelooks.
 These can apply fonts, borders, colors, text-alignment and more to one or many tables.
 To some extent, table templates can also hide table elements such as titles and captions.

 - For styling charts, use chart templates.
 These can also hide chart elements such as titles and labels.